 The permanent exhibition in the Sternberg Palace, which presents works of ancient antiquity, Dutch, Italian, French, Spanish, German and Austrian art and icons from the Middle Ages until the end of the 18th century, will be closed to the public on June 30, 2019 due to the revitalization of the exhibition.

-After closing for several months, the new permanent exhibition of Old Masters in the Schwarzenberg Palace will be opened on September 13, 2019.
+After closing for several months, the new permanent exhibition of Old Masters in the Schwarzenberg Palace will be opened.
 It will present selected key artworks from the Collection of Old Masters (Hans von Aachen, Petr Brandl, Matthias Bernard Braun, Lucas Cranach, Adriaen de Vries, Albrecht Dürer, El Greco, Francisco José Goya, Hans Holbein, Jan Gossaert, also known as Jan Mabuse, Rembrandt van Rijn, Jusepe de Ribera, Peter Paul Rubens, Bartholomaeus Spranger, Karel Škréta, Simon Vouet, Michael Leopold Willmann and others).

 In autumn 2019, a new permanent exhibition will be opened in the Trade Fair Palace.
 It will present the artworks housed in the National Gallery Prague that have never been shown at exhibitions, such as those by Caspar David Friedrich, Lovis Corinth, Max Klinger, Ivan Konstantinovich Aivazovsky, Anton Romak and many others.